the-casle/astsetup/README.md

 ASTChildViewController.h
 ASTSetupSettings.h
 ```
-Also the files under /Source/ChildViewControllers are formatted as custom classes so they can serve as an example.
+If you need more resources, the files under /Source/ChildViewControllers are formatted as custom classes so they can serve as a examples.

+If need more properties than supplied within the settings, `ASTSetupSettings` can be inheritted and any additional properties can be included within the new class.

+# Last Notes
+It's up to the dev on handling the setup being run only once if that's their primary use.
+It doesn't have to be only for following an installation, it will popup the window whenever the `ASTSetup` is initialized.